 Currently I work as the Outreach Coordinator for The Alliance of Private Special Education Schools of North Jersey.

-I am working on a memoir about how the struggle to balance my sons’ medical and educational challenges drove me to reconnect to the lessons I learned as a modern dancer.
 I live in New Jersey with my boys and husband John, a film production professional.
+I have been working on a memoir about how the struggle to balance my sons’ medical and educational challenges drove me to reconnect to the lessons I learned as a modern dancer.
+Fall and Recovery: A Memoir Redefining Parenthood, Dance Lessons, Disability, and Time will be available spring 2024.